herdr

 socket api

-the same surface is available as CLI commands (herdr workspace, herdr tab, herdr pane, herdr wait) and as a reusable agent skill.
+available as CLI commands or as a reusable agent skill.

 herdr pane split 1-1 --direction right